Yousousen/bsc_physics_cleaner/README.md

 # ...
 ```

-On systems such as the MMAAMS workstation where CUDA is in fact available but one wants to explicitly map to the CPU, the `device` variable requires to be mapped also.
-This should be done before the mapping of the state dictionaries disussed above.
-Mapping `device` makes sure that `net_loaded` uses the correct device and that the input tensor that is used to trace the model and to then generate the `net.pt` file is mapped to correct device also.
+On systems such as the MMAAMS workstation where CUDA is in fact available, but one wants to explicitly map to the CPU, the `device` variable requires to be mapped also.
+This should be done before the mapping of the state dictionaries discussed above.
+Mapping `device` makes sure that `net_loaded` uses the correct device and that the input tensor that is used to trace the model and to then generate the `net.pt` file is mapped to the correct device also.
 To map `device` to the CPU, one should add **before** the code in the _Loading_ section

 ```python
 net_loaded = Net(